Graduate School Administration

 In programs leading to the master’s degree that do not require the preparation of a thesis or problem in lieu of thesis, required or elective courses are substituted for the thesis requirement.
 The graduate curricula at UNT Dallas foster research and/or independent learning including research experiences, mentoring between graduate faculty and graduate students, and practical training that allows for contributions to the field of study, the development of new knowledge and practical experience.
 These programs are identified and described in subsequent sections of this catalog.

 The candidate for the master’s degree under the non-thesis option is required to pass a comprehensive final examination, scheduled in accordance with the rules governing the comprehensive examination.
+The structure and form of the comprehensive final examination is determined by the student’s major department or school and can take a variety of different forms including, but not limited to, a capstone experience, written exam, or internship.
 Information concerning this requirement is available from the student’s major department or school.